Baptistine Philip

 Baptistine Philip (born Baptistine Favet) was a French serial killer who fatally poisoned her employer, uncle-in-law, and husband in Aix, France, between 1871 and 1878 for monetary gain.
-Philip was caught after murdering her husband, when neighbors, who had long suspected Philip of the poisonings, went to the police with their suspicions.
-Experts examined the bodies of every victim, and found large amounts of arsenic in all of them.
+Philip was caught after murdering her husband, when neighbours, who had long suspected Philip of the poisonings, went to the police with their suspicions.
+Experts examined the bodies of every victim and found large amounts of arsenic in all of them.
 The following year, she was sentenced to life imprisonment.

 Murders

 In 1871, Philip was employed as a maid by a wealthy elderly woman named Madame Martin.
 In February of that year, Philip, who had been employed for less than a month, poisoned Martin, causing her to vomit and convulse until she died.
 At the time, doctors believed she died from cholera.
-Philip then claimed to be the sole heiress of the deceased, and inherited most of her money.
-Furthermore, she ransacked her former employer's house, stealing Francs and valuable jewelry.
+Philip then claimed to be the sole heiress of the deceased and inherited most of her money.
+Furthermore, she ransacked her former employer's house, stealing francs and valuable jewellery.
 Relatives of Martin were suspicious after learning how little they inherited, but they did not report Philip to the police.
-Meanwhile, Philip boasted to others about her new-found wealth.
+Meanwhile, Philip boasted to others about her newfound wealth.

 The uncle of Philip's husband, Lorenzo Philip, was a widower who owned a small fortune.
 After Lorenzo fell ill in 1876, Baptistine convinced him to move in with her and her husband.
 During this time, Baptistine cooked him meals and gave him medicine.
-On June 30,1876, Lorenzo's condition worsened.
+On 30 June 1876, Lorenzo's condition worsened.
 He had a fever, the chills, and had a constant thirst.
 Soon afterwards, he began to unrelentingly vomit, and eventually died.
 Most of Lorenzo's fortune was inherited by Philip's husband, Bartholomew.
-Rumors began to spread throughout Philip's neighborhood about her poisoning her uncle.
-However, neighbors once again did not report her to law enforcement.
+Rumours began to spread throughout Philip's neighbourhood about her poisoning her uncle.
+However, neighbours once again did not report her to law enforcement.

 On the evening of November 21, 1878, Bartholomew Philip fell ill in his bed and died in agony.
-Baptistine had previously persuaded him to make a will in her favor.
-This caused her neighbors to finally alert the police about their suspicions.
-Philip was arrested soon afterward, and an examination of Bartholomew's body led doctors to the discovery of arsenic in it.
+Baptistine had previously persuaded him to make a will in her favour.
+This caused her neighbours to finally alert the police about their suspicions.
+Philip was arrested soon afterwards, and an examination of Bartholomew's body led doctors to the discovery of arsenic in it.
 The bodies of her two previous victims were exhumed, and the same poison was found in their corpses as well.